Callisto (mythology): In art

 Callisto's story was sometimes depicted in classical art, where the moment of transformation into a bear was the most popular.
 From the Renaissance on a series of major history paintings as well as many smaller cabinet paintings and book illustrations, usually called "Diana and Callisto", depicted the traumatic moment of discovery of the pregnancy, as the goddess and her nymphs bathed in a pool, following Ovid's account.
 The subject's attraction was undoubtedly mainly the opportunity it offered for a group of several females to be shown largely nude.

-Titian's Diana and Callisto (1556-1559), was the greatest (though not the first) of these, quickly disseminated by a print by Cornelius Cort.
+Titian's Diana and Callisto (1556–1559), was the greatest (though not the first) of these, quickly disseminated by a print by Cornelius Cort.
 Here, as in most subsequent depictions, Diana points angrily, as Callisto is held by two nymphs, who may be pulling off what little clothing remains on her.
 Other versions include one by Rubens, and Diana Bathing with her Nymphs with Actaeon and Callisto by Rembrandt, which unusually combines the moment with the arrival of Actaeon.
 The basic composition is rather unusually consistent.
 Carlo Ridolfi said there was a version by Giorgione, who died in 1510, though his many attributions to Giorgione of paintings that are now lost are treated with suspicion by scholars.
 Other, less dramatic, treatments before Titian established his composition are by Palma Vecchio and Dosso Dossi.
 Annibale Carracci's The Loves of the Gods includes an image of Juno urging Diana to shoot Callisto in ursine form.

 Although Ovid places the discovery in the ninth month of Callisto's pregnancy, in paintings she is generally shown with a rather modest bump for late pregnancy.
 With the Visitation in religious art, this was the leading recurring subject in history painting that required showing pregnancy in art, which Early Modern painters still approached with some caution.
 In any case, the narrative required that the rest of the group had not previously noticed the pregnancy.

 Callisto being seduced by Zeus/Jupiter in disguise was also a popular subject, usually called "Jupiter and Callisto"; it was the clearest common subject with lesbian lovers from classical mythology.
 The two lovers are usually shown happily embracing in a bower.
-The violent rape described by Ovid as following Callisto's realization of what is going on is rarely shown.
+The violence described by Ovid as following Callisto's realization of what is going on is rarely shown.
 In versions before about 1700 Callisto may show some doubt about what is going on, as in the versions by Rubens.
 It was especially popular in the 18th century, when depictions were increasingly erotic; François Boucher painted several versions.

 During the Nazi occupation of France, resistance poet Robert Desnos wrote a collection of poems entitled Calixto suivi de contrée, where he used the myth of Callisto as a symbol for beauty imprisoned beneath ugliness: a metaphor for France under the German occupation.